Four Days' Battle: Fourth day, first engagements

-Fourth Day, de Ruyter's attack
+Fourth day, de Ruyter's attack

 Albemarle and Rupert gambled that de Ruyter would remain to windward and at a distance, so that Rupert's ships could hold them off for long enough for Albemarle to crush Tromp and van Nes.
 Albemarle attacked at close range and sent in a fireship, both of which caused confusion among the Dutch.
 Teddiman's Royal Katherine so damaged Tromp's Wapen van Utrecht that Tromp was forced to retire and was unable to return to action; the Dom van Utrecht was forced to surrender to the Royal Charles and several other ships were disabled.
 Albemarle's policy prohibited his larger ships stopping to take possession of these captured or disabled ships, but he later claimed that his frigates should have set fire to them.
-Despite this, Albemarle had put a large proportion if the Dutch fleet out of action and his victory seemed certain.
+Despite this, Albemarle had put a large proportion of the Dutch fleet out of action and his victory seemed certain.

 De Ruyter, three miles to windward, looked on anxiously.
 He had been waiting for several hours for Tromp and van Nes to join him, but they had been routed in a few minutes.
 He later confirmed that he had thought he had lost the battle, but after consulting Vice Admiral Adriaen Banckert, he waited until Rupert's squadron sailing east had passed his fleet sailing west then crossed Rupert's wake sailing northeast towards Albemarle's rear.
 At first, Albemarle thought that de Ruyter intended to link up with van Nes and escape with as many Dutch ships as possible, and his exhausted forces with little ammunition left did not move to oppose this manoeuvre.